 "My lord, what about the shell?"
-Kron demanded tensely.
+Kronn demanded tensely.

 "My lord!"
 Shev prompted.
-The fighting shell exploded into normal space; it was much smaller than the nest but it seethed with lethal energy.
+The fighting shell exploded into normal space; though smaller than nest it seethed with lethal energy.

-Under other circumstances Parn would not have hesitated to attack.
-He, Torgai, Kron, and Shev were all experienced warriors and while muck dweller shells could be very powerful their reaction times tended to be slow.
-Those circumstances did not involve being weak with hunger or exhausted from fighting the nest and rescuing Roso.
+Under other circumstances Parn wouldn't hesitate to attack.
+He, Torgai, Kronn, and Shev were all experienced warriors and while muck dweller shells could be very powerful they tended to be ponderous and slow to respond.
+Those circumstances didn't involve being weak with hunger or exhausted from fighting the nest and rescuing Roso.
 Parn calculated that at least two of them would be incapacitated or killed; if the two were himself and Torgai it would be a loss from which the Tribe might not recover.
 And for what?
-To rescue someone whose survival was already in grave doubt?
-Attacking the nest had been a necessary risk but this-
+To rescue someone whose survival was already in serious doubt?
+Attacking the nest was a necessary risk but this-

-The shell had spotted them and was turning to attack.
-It fired off a spread of torpedoes.
+The shell spotted them and turned to attack, firing off a spread of torpedoes.

 "Warheads, fire!"
 Parn ordered.
 He and the others ripped off every warhead left in their magazines.
 Now wasn't the time to be stingy.

-Weapons passed one another on their way downrange.
-At the last possible instant all four warriors broke formation into violent evasion spirals; two of the torpedoes self-destructed when their guidance systems realized that they had made too much heading change in pursuing their assigned targets and were at risk of locking on to the vessel that had launched them.
-The other two switched to search mode and began looking for new targets.
+Missiles passed one another on their way downrange.
+At the last possible instant all four warriors broke into violent evasion spirals; two of the torpedoes self destructed when their guidance systems concluded that interception was impossible.
+The other two switched to search mode and sought easier targets.

 "Beams, fire!"
-Parn directed.
-At this range even tightly concentrated fire wouldn't punch through the shell's energy shields.
-It did however create momentary weakness through which most of the warheads were able to penetrate.
-As explosions ripped its nose and flank the shell staggered.
-At least for now the battle wasn't going too badly-
+Parn commanded.
+At this range even tightly concentrated fire wouldn't punch through the shell's energy shields but it did create momentary weakness through which some of the missiles were able to penetrate.
+The shell staggered as explosions ripped its nose and flank.
+For now, at least, the battle wasn't going too badly-

-"Again!"
+"Beams!"
 Parn spun and fired.
 One of the two original torpedoes exploded as his beams slashed it.
-Torgai fired at almost the same instant- and his beams passed close enough to scorch paint but only that close.
-The torpedo detonated against its new target: one whose profile matched that of its original target but wasn't maneuvering.
-Roso was blown into two major fragments and a cloud of debris.
+Torgai's beams passed close enough to the second to scorch paint but only that close.
+Delis and Kronn didn't even do that well.
+The torpedo homed in on its new target, one that drifted along in an easily intercepted ballistic trajectory.
+It detonated, blowing Roso in half.

-For a brief instant Parn actually considered pressing the attack but even in the face of his rage and grief he couldn't justify it.
-The Tribe was safe now and revenge, by itself, was not enough to balance the cost.
+For a brief instant Parn considered pressing the attack but even in the face of his rage and grief he couldn't justify it.
+The Tribe was safe now and revenge, by itself, didn't balance the cost.
 "Makers damn you all to eternal darkness!" he screamed as he side-stepped away.
-A moment later he was sobbing uncontrollably.
+A moment later he broke down sobbing.

 Captain Vasher forced herself to sit back and appear relaxed.
-A single barrage of missiles had done significant damage.
+A single barrage of missiles did significant damage.
 "Where are the enemy now?" she demanded.
-The tactical display was blank, except for the spreading debris of the ship they'd destroyed, and a group of containers that had apparently been jettisoned by one of the others.
+Nothing showed on the tactical display other than a spreading debris cloud from the ship they'd destroyed an a cluster of containers apparently jettisoned by one of the others.